Your Handy Guide To Preparing For Interior House Painting

 Preparation

-• Sugar soap, buckets and cleaning cloths – for cleaning dust, dirt and grime off the surface before painting.
+• Buckets, sugar soap, and cleaning cloths: For cleaning dust, dirt, and grime off the surface before painting.

-• Masking tape – for taping off anything that borders where you’re going to paint. e.g. light switches, power sockets, skirting boards, etc.
+• Masking tape: For taping off anything that borders where you’re going to paint (light switches, power sockets, skirting boards, etc).

 Paint Brushes & Rollers